Louis Vuitton's newest store, the biggest in North America, opened

 A hearty "thank you" to Meritronics

-for the manufacturing of 90 of these driver boards on pretty short
+for the manufacturing of 90 of these driver boards on pretty

 notice and working around some minor board layout snafus.